johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {class="compact"}

-In some better coded games that handle both PAL and NTSC correctly, there is no difference in gameplay or music playback speed:
+In some better coded games that handle both PAL and NTSC correctly, there is no difference in gameplay or music playback speed (but the aspect ratio is still wrong; play these in NTSC):

 - Curse of the Azure Bonds
 - Loom
 - Phantasie 1
 - Pirates!
-- Secret of Monkey Island
 - Secret of the Silver Blades
 - Windwalker
 {class="compact"}

-The moral of the story is that generally you can't go wrong by using NTSC mode for *all* American titles (which includes a significant part of the whole Amiga catalogue).
+The moral of the story is that generally you can't go wrong by using NTSC mode for *all* North American titles (which includes a significant part of the whole pre-AGA Amiga catalogue).
 Without doubt, that's the preferable option; the graphics will appear undistorted, exactly as the creators intended, and the game will run at the correct speed, including music playback.
 (Theoretically, the only time you can run into problems is when you use a PAL crack of an NTSC game that somehow breaks NTSC compatibility.)

 ### Running games in NTSC